At Comprehensive Spine Institute, we know that chances are you’ve experienced back pain at least once in your life.

 Orthopedics is a category of medicine that focuses on the musculoskeletal system.
 Spine specialists, of course, focus only on the diseases and issues associated with the spine.

 These physicians are trained to detect and treat conditions impacting or stemming from the spine through surgery or other means.
 Consequently, an orthopedic spine specialist is sometimes called a spine surgeon.

 Orthopedic specialists know their stuff.
 They spend at least eight years in school, learning the ins and outs of their trade.
 Several of those years are spent in clinical fields, where soon-to-be surgeons learn even more through residencies and specialized fellowships.

+If you have ever searched for, "spine doctor near me" you'll want to make sure that you find an expert back doctor.
 Many wonder what’s the difference between a specialist and a chiropractor?
 Chiropractors manipulate the spine for relief, but only specialists can conduct surgeries.

 5 Signs It’s Time to See a Physician

 Knowing when it’s time to throw in the towel is important.
 No one wants to suffer life-long back pain, and ignoring symptoms can be dangerous.

 1. Chronic Pain

 There are several different categories that will help you determine if your pain is chronic.